 - As the end of the designated time period approaches, the forum should revisit the member’s status.
 Is the member rejoining with everyone’s agreement and commitment, or would it be better for the member to permanently resign?
 No one’s status should not be left indeterminate or open ended.

-- Before a sabbatical or resignation, invite the departing member to give an “exit” presentation.
+- Optional: Before a sabbatical or resignation, invite the departing member to give an “exit” presentation.
 The theme can be around goals for the sabbatical or long term life goals.
 The presentation can end with everyone expressing appreciation for the member’s contribution to the forum.

 - If, instead of a sabbatical, a member is going to stay in and participate remotely, see these best practices for virtual participation.